Xode-DAO/docs/substrate/cargo-contract-installation.md

-# 📦 Installing Cargo-Contract v3.2.0 and Creating an ink!
-Smart Contract
+# 📦 Installing Cargo-Contract v3.2.0 and Creating a Smart Contract

-This guide explains how to install **cargo-contract v3.2.0** and create, test, and build an ink! smart contract.
+This guide explains how to install **cargo-contract v3.2.0** and create, test, and build a smart contract.

 ---